nurcinozer/expo-boilerplate/README.md

 ### Libraries

 All libraries are located in `src/libs`.
 You can add your own libraries here.
 For example, you can add a library for Tailwind CSS here.

+## How to change custom fonts

+- Go to `src/modules/asset-cache/useCachedResources.tsx`

+- Add your custom fonts to the `fontAssets` function